yogurt-foundation/yogurt-css-documentation/docs/layouts/overflow.md

 ## Overflow

-Utilities for controlling how an element handles content that is too large for the container.
+Utilities for manipulating how an element handles content that is too large for the container.

 ### Usage